udelcodes/udelcodes.github.io/crypto.md

 ## Who Are We?

-We are the [CyberSecurity Scholars](https://www.udel.edu/apply/undergraduate-admissions/enrichment-opportunities/cybersecurity-scholars/) from the University of Delaware.
+We are a group of students, faculty, and staff from the  from the University of Delaware who are passionate about coding a cybersecurity.
-This week's lesson was created by Nikki Pilla, Peter Haushalter, and Sophia Smith, along with help from other members of the CyberSecurity Scholars community.
+This week's lesson was created by a combination of the UD [CyberSecurity Scholars](https://www.udel.edu/apply/undergraduate-admissions/enrichment-opportunities/cybersecurity-scholars/), UD's [K-12 Engineering Outreach Program](https://engr.udel.edu/offerings/k12-outreach/), [Verically Integrated Projects](https://vip.udel.edu/), [CS+ Social Good](https://studentcentral.udel.edu/organization/cssocialgood), and the UD startup [CyberSecLabs](https://cyberseclabs.it/team).

 ## What is Cryptography?